glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 #### Struct conformance

-Given an non-resilient struct `S`, the compiler will automatically derive a conformance of `S` to `BitwiseCopyable` if and only if every field is bitwise copyable.
+Given an non-resilient struct `S`, the compiler will automatically derive a conformance of `S` to `BitwiseCopyable` if and only if every field is a [value copyable bitwise](#bitwise-copyable-values).

 For example, the compiler automatically derives a conformance of